Observatory-Sciences/aravis-detector/docs/user/tutorials/tools.md

 frames_captured is:  441306
 ```

-The predefined keys correspond directly to a values returned by the status and config commands, but arvcli uses specific http requests for each key and parses the json file in order to return the most specific response possible.
+The predefined keys correspond directly to values returned by the status and config commands, but arvcli uses specific http requests for each key and parses the json file in order to return the most specific response possible.

 ### Frame acquisition

-By the frame acquisition we refer strictly to the capture of image buffers and their conversion to odin frame objects.
-This can be saved by activating the hdf plugin (as explained in the following section).
+By "frame acquisition" we refer strictly to the capture of image buffers and their conversion to odin frame objects.
+These frames can then be saved by activating the hdf plugin (as explained in the following section).

 The acquisition control is done through the ```stream``` command: